Doane-CCLA/docs/using-the-hpc/how-to-use/examples/makefile.md

 ### Example PBS Script

-Here is an example PBS script for running a batch job on a SHPC Condo allocation.
+Here is an example PBS script for running a batch job on a HPC Condo allocation.

 ```bash
 #!/bin/bash